State Universities vs Deemed Universities: Which One Should You Choose?

 Establishment Created through legislation passed by the State Government.
 Declared as “Deemed-to-be-University” by the UGC under Section 3 of the UGC Act, 1956.

 Funding Established and funded by the State Government; governed by UGC guidelines.
-Can be funded by private or government bodies, initially set up as institutes and later granted university status by the Central Government on UGC’s recommendation.
+These institutions may be funded by private or government bodies.
+They are initially established as institutes and later granted university status by the Central Government on the recommendation of the University Grants Commission.

 Course & Fee Regulation Courses and fees are regulated and streamlined by the government to keep education affordable, especially for students from economically weaker sections.
 Have full autonomy to design their own courses and fee structure.
 Neither UGC nor HRD Ministry regulates their fees.